 That said, the best and easiest way is to have the 2FA app on your phone.
 I access my affiliate programs and trade crypto currencies from time to time and always use Google Authenticator which gives me a code whenever I need that extra layer of security, it’s peace of mind and it’s free.
 If you’re not using 2FA you might want to consider it.
 If you’re on iOS go to the App store or Google play on Android and you can download it there.
 Here’s a link to more information.

 If there’s one thing I’ve learned, particularly in my adult life, it’s that we all love to save money.
 I’ve also learned that sometimes the less you know the better : )

 Here’s what I mean: As marketers we use a lot of data by uploading numerous files and videos or presentations and we’ve all been there when too many files slow down our computers.
 Having extra storage space becomes a necessity.

 You’ve heard about Dropbox, Google Drive and other cloud services that allow us to store our files “in the cloud” but it can come at a hefty price depending on how much storage space you need.
 Did you know you don’t have to pay hundreds, perhaps thousands of dollars per year anymore for unlimited cloud storage?

-I’ve been using this service for about a month so I can safely mention it to you now.
-I don’t know how they do it but this company called GCloud Drive charges you a one-time payment of $39.95 for lifetime access to unlimited cloud storage.
+I’ve been using this service for a few days now and I don’t know how they do it but this company called GCloud Drive charges you a one-time payment of $39.95 for lifetime access to unlimited cloud storage.
 Holy cow.
 It uses the same Google Drive technology you use every day.